UnionInternationalCheminsdeFer/OSDM/spec/on-demand-services.md

               - allocation procedure description
               - usage procedure description
               - description on handling accidents/damages/irregularities

+        find a service vehicle, allocate it, start using it, end using it

 Case 2: Initial Offer

         Request an offer
         Search for available services nearby before confirming the offer based on offerpartid

+        find a service vehicle, allocate it, start using it, end using it

 Case 3: book the service and allocate the service later

         search for services referes to bookingpart

+        find a service vehicle, allocate it, start using it, end using it

 payment alternatives: